gpoliko/jekyll-boilerplate/README.md

 ## Getting Started
 This project requires Ruby to be installed on your system.
 Install Ruby via your terminal or command line.
 For Windows installation, you will need to download the **Ruby Installer**.

+Don't worry, be super :superhero_man:

-Linux (Debian/Ubuntu) installation:
+:superhero_man: Linux (Debian/Ubuntu) command:

 `sudo apt-get install ruby-full`

-macOS installation:
+:superhero_man: macOS command:

 `brew install ruby`

-Windows installation:
+:superhero_man: Windows sidekick:

 https://rubyinstaller.org/